top of page

 Integrating Slowing Down into a Busy Life

-High functioning women often feel guilty about slowing down, fearing it means falling behind.
+High-functioning women often feel guilty about slowing down, fearing it means falling behind.
 But slowing down actually supports sustained productivity and creativity.
 Here’s how to make it part of your routine:

 • Start your day with intention: Spend a few minutes setting a calm tone, whether through meditation, journaling, or gentle stretching.